 Universiteits-Bibliotheek, Amsterdam

-Emblem books were a favorite genre in the 16th ans 17th centuries.
-They displayed an illustration, an aphorism, and an explanation (usually in rhyme) on every page.
-No single element of this triad could be understood without the other two.
-In 1612, several of Visscher's poems were printed in Leiden without his knowledge.
-In reply he commissioned the Amsterdam publisher Willem Jansz Blaeu, especially famous for his atlases, to publish his Sinnepoppen.
+Emblem books were a popular genre in the 16th and 17th centuries.
+They featured an illustration, an aphorism and an explanation (typically in rhyme) on each page.
+None of these elements could be fully understood without the other two.
+In 1612, several of Visscher's poems were printed in Leiden without his consent.
+In response, he commissioned the renowned Amsterdam publisher Willem Jansz Blaeu, particularly known for his atlases, to publish his own edition of Sinnepoppen.

-In the first two decades of the 17th century the house of Visscher on Geldersekade, Amsterdam, was a meeting point for the Amsterdam cultural elite.
-The Dutch poet Vondel referred to the blessed Roemer's house" as a place: "Whose floor is daily trod, whose threshold e'en worn bare By painters, artists, poets, by singers everywhere."
+During the initial two decades of the 17th century, Visscher's residence on Geldersekade in Amsterdam served as a hub for the city's cultural elite.
+The Dutch poet Vondel described the revered Roemer's home as a place "Whose floor is daily trod, whose threshold even worn bare by painters, artists, poets and singers from all around."

 The extraordinary tactility of this picture is particularly evident in the modeling of the woman's head and bodice.
-Small touches of paint—white, light ocher, reddish-brown, brown, greenish-gray—coalesce magically in the form of a solid head.
+Small touches of paint—white, light ocher, reddish-brown, brown, greenish-gray—coalesce magically in the form of a solid head that seems to think and breathe.
 Brushstrokes, albeit tiny, are boldly juxtaposed with little or no blending.
 The buildup of paint is so pronounced that one has the impression that Vermeer was attempting to sculpt rather than paint the head.

 Critics have frequently speculated that the model for this painting was Tanneke Everpoel, Vermeer's family maid.
 Through archival documents of 1663, we know something of her temperament.
 She had once defended Vermeer's wife Catharina from an attack by her lone and wild-tempered brother, Willem Bolnes, which had occurred some years earlier.

-The events were recorded in a notary public deposition of several people, Willem de Coorde, Gerrit Cornelisz., stone carver and Tanneke herself who testified concerning Willem's abusive character.
-Tanneke and Gerrit the stone carver testified: "That on various occasions Willem Bolnes had created a violent commotion in the house—to such an extent that many people gathered before the door—as he swore at his mother, calling her an old popish swine, a she-devil, and other such ugly swear words that, for the sake of decency, must be passed over.
-She, Tanneke, also saw them Bolnes had pulled a knife and tried to wound his mother with it.
-She declared further that Maria Thins had suffered so much violence from her son that she dared not go out of her room and was forced to have her food and drink brought the.
-Also that Bolnes committed similar violence from time to time against the daughter of Maria's, the wife of Johannes Vermeer, threatening to beat her on diverse occasions with a stick, notwithstanding the fact that she was pregnant to the last degree."
+The events were recorded in a notary public deposition of several people, Willem de Coorde, Gerrit Cornelisz., stone carver and Tanneke herself, who testified concerning Willem's abusive character.
+Tanneke and Gerrit the stone carver testified: "That on various occasions Willem Bolnes had created a violent commotion in the house—to such an extent that many people gathered before the door—as he swore at his mother, calling her an old popish swine, a she—devil, and other such ugly swear words that, for the sake of decency, must be passed over.
+She, Tanneke, also saw that Bolnes had pulled a knife and tried to wound his mother with it.
+She declared further that Maria Thins had suffered so much violence from her son that she dared not go out of her room and was forced to have her food and drink brought there.
+Also, Bolnes committed similar violence from time to time against the daughter of Maria, the wife of Johannes Vermeer, threatening to beat her on diverse occasions with a stick, notwithstanding the fact that she was pregnant to the last degree."

 Woman with a Child in a Pantry (detail)